Clinical Research Certificate

 After completing this certificate program, students will be better able to:

-- Understand quantitative and qualitative data collection procedures
+- Design and contrast quantitative and qualitative data collection and analysis procedures

 Clinicians seeking greater expertise and confidence in the use of research in their practice

 Applicants must be health care professionals licensed and in active practice in their country of primary residence

 This program can be completed within 8-12 months.
 Learners have up to six years to finish the program requirements